igolovic/session-time/README.md

 DEVELOPMENT TOOLS

 Initial version of Windows service and WPF application were developed using .NET Framework 4.0 and Visual Studio 2010.
-Current solution compiles in Visual Studio 2017 with WiX support and .NET Framework 4.0.
+Current solution builds in Visual Studio 2017 with WiX support and .NET Framework 4.0.

 HOW IT WORKS